radovanhorvat/gonzales/README.md

 ## Installation

-- install from [PyPi](https://pypi.org/project/nbody-solver/) with `pip install nbody-solver`, preferably using a virtual environment.
-For more details, see the [installation docs](https://nbody-solver.readthedocs.io/en/latest/install.html)
+- install from [PyPi](https://pypi.org/project/nbody-solver/) with `pip install gonzales`, preferably using a virtual environment.
+For more details, see the [installation docs](https://gonzales.readthedocs.io/en/latest/install.html)

 After installing, you can do the following in order to verify everything is working correctly:

-- run one of the examples, like the Solar system simulation: `python -m nbody.examples.solar_system`
+- run one of the examples, like the Solar system simulation: `python -m gonzales.examples.solar_system`
-- run the default performance benchmark suite with `import nbody; nbody.run_default_benchmark()`
+- run the default performance benchmark suite with `import gonzales; gonzales.run_default_benchmark()`
 - run the quick start snippet below

 ## Quick start snippet

 ```
-import nbody
+import gonzales as gnz
 import numpy as np

 # number of particles, gravitational constant and softening length